mattbierner/code2020/_posts/2020-12-12-format-on-save.md

   maxres: https://i.ytimg.com/vi/ilCFoEhTyM0/maxresdefault.jpg
 ---

-Automatically format your code when you save it.
-No more worrying about checking in unformatted code
+Enable `editor.formatOnSave` to format your code when you save it.
+No more worrying about checking in unformatted code.

-Use the "editor.formatOnSaveMode" setting to control which lines in a file are formatted.
+Use the `editor.formatOnSaveMode` setting to control which lines in a file are formatted.